Basal ganglia pathways

-Huntington’s disease is a rare inherited condition that manifests with severe chorea and hemiballismus that develop over the time.
+- Huntington’s disease is a rare inherited condition that manifests with severe chorea and hemiballismus that develop over time.
 The neuropathological substrate of the disease is the degeneration of the striatal neurons that give rise to the indirect pathway.

 These disorders result from the degeneration of the neurons that form the direct pathway.
 Since this is the pathway that serves for the planning of the movement, the problems that patients will have been presented in two forms: